tensorflow/tfx/tfx/examples/custom_components/slack/README.md

 cp example/taxi_pipeline_slack.py $AIRFLOW_HOME/dags/
 ```

-You will also need to change the `channel_id` field to your own Slack channel id
+You will also need to change the `slack_channel_id` field to your own Slack channel id
 in the pipeline definition:

 ```bash